 Once you’ve figured out what you’re going to offer, you don’t want to get hung up on the idea of something not being a “highly skilled job.”
 If you think there is a ceiling on how much you earn or get discouraged because others are charging less, you aren’t in the right mindset and your freelance career won’t go far.

 There are many other countries where the cost of living is much lower.
-I’ve worked with an outstanding developer in Kenya for his rate of $25 an hour and wonderful virtual assistants on the other side of the world that only charge $7/hr.
+I’ve worked with an outstanding developer in Kenya for his rate of $25 an hour and wonderful virtual assistants on the other side of the world who only charge $7/hr.

 If you go into freelancing thinking you’re going to compete on price, that’s a terrible idea.
 You are looking to be outstanding, not get involved in a race to the bottom, nor try to compete with countries where people make a good living at $7/hr.
 You must start your online business with the idea that you are going to focus on offering value.
 Your only competition is yourself — how can you get better and better at providing outstanding value.
 If you can deliver, you’ll make the connections and find the clients willing to pay top rates for it.